ajarac/scheduler/README.md

 - Docker

 ## Test
-For run the test you can use:
+In order to run the tests, execute following command:

 `npm run test`

-## Run application
+## How to run the application
 There is a postman collection in `Scheduler.postman_collection.json`

-To be able to run the application you should have [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose) installed
+To be able to run the application you should have [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose) installed.
+Type:

 `docker-compose run`

 Add `-d` if you want to run it in background

-It would start the database (MariaDB) and the server
+This will start the database (MariaDB) and the application

 ## Environment
-There is a environment file to parameterize the system, by default:
+There is a environment file to parameterize the system, by default the following environment variables are defined:

 ```
 MYSQL_ROOT_PASSWORD=S3cret